What’s the Difference Between Mobile Workforce Management and Field Service Management?

 The Many Use Cases of Mobile Workforce Management

-Mobile workforce management (MWM) systems are built for businesses whose primary business drivers are human inputs, whether those are your customers, your team at HQ, or your workers in the field.
+Mobile workforce management systems are built for businesses whose primary business drivers are human inputs, whether those are your customers, your team at HQ, or your workers in the field.
 It’s a solution category for the service economy with a mobile-first approach.

-MWM systems can support many types of use cases or workflows, but they all have some common factors.
+Mobile workforce management systems can support many types of use cases or workflows, but they all have some common factors.

 1. Customer Centricity